ahmad-chaudhry/SYSC3303Project/README.md

 Iteration 2:

-Johan: Updated TFTPErrorSim class to ask for packet type and block number of the datagram packet that we want to test.
+Johan: Finalized the README from all group members collective information.
+Updated TFTPErrorSim class to ask for packet type and block number of the datagram packet that we want to test.
 Added client shutdown option throughout TFTPClient class (now there's a shutdown option at every question the client is asked).
 Handled packet duplication testing.
 Dominic: N/A
 Adam: Created Sequence Diagram, and State Digrams worked at the TFTPClient interface with Johan.
 Lyndon: Worked on State Diagrams and Use Cases.